Azure/iot-edge-modbus/README.md

 Basic requirement:
 - Docker CE
-- .NET Core 2.1 SDK (optional, if you prefer to manually build application on host machine)
+- .NET Core 2.1 SDK

 ## HowTo Build ##
-In this section, the Modbus TCP module we be built as an IoT Edge module.
+In this section, the Modbus module we be built as an IoT Edge module.

 Open the project in VS Code, and open VS Code command palette, type and run the command Edge: Build IoT Edge solution.
 Select the deployment.template.json file for your solution from the command palette.
-**Note**: Be sure to check [configuration section](https://github.com/Azure/iot-edge-modbus#configuration) to properly set each fields before deploying the module.
+**Note**: *Be sure to check [configuration section](https://github.com/Azure/iot-edge-modbus#configuration) to properly set each fields before deploying the module.*

 In Azure IoT Hub Devices explorer, right-click an IoT Edge device ID, then select Create deployment for IoT Edge device.
 Open the config folder of your solution, then select the deployment.json file.
 Click Select Edge Deployment Manifest.